-Table 1 - Sample of Internal Project Documents Used in the Research
+Table 1:- Sample of Internal Project Documents Used in the Research.

-Document Title Purpose Date Created Key Contributors Repository Design Brief Outlined objectives, scope, and design rationale Jan 2023 CTLD, NYP Library Metadata Mapping Guidelines Specified metadata fields and tagging conventions Mar 2023 NYP Library, Metadata Specialist Strategic Theme Alignment Matrix Mapped repository themes to NYP's strategic goals Apr 2023 CTLD, Planning Office Submission Workflow SOP Detailed procedures for submitting and reviewing entries May 2023 CTLD, QA Team Outreach and Engagement Plan Described faculty engagement strategies Jun 2023 CTLD, School Reps

-Second, the development of robust quality assurance mechanisms was central to the project.
-A submission screening process was introduced to ensure that only high-quality, relevant research artifacts were included.
-Submissions were reviewed by a small panel of teaching and learning specialists who have specific expertise in Educational Research.
+Document Title Purpose Date Created Key Contributors Repository Design Brief Outlined objectives, scope, and design rationale Jan 2023 CTLD, NYP Library Metadata Mapping Guidelines Specified metadata fields and tagging conventions Mar 2023 NYP Library, Metadata Specialist Strategic Theme Alignment Matrix Mapped repository themes to NYP's strategic goals Apr 2023 CTLD, Planning Office Submission Workflow SOP Detailed procedures for submitting and reviewing entries May 2023 CTLD, QA Team Outreach and Engagement Plan Described faculty engagement strategies Jun 2023 CTLD, School Reps reviewed by a small panel of teaching and learning specialists who have specific expertise in Educational Research.
 They assessed the clarity of research questions, alignment with NYP's educational research themes, methodological soundness, and potential for impact on teaching practices.
 To guide contributors, submission guidelines and a visual infographic were created, clarifying expectations and processes.
 Metadata tagging was standardized in collaboration with the NYP Library, improving the discoverability and indexing of submissions.
 This focus on both content quality and metadata integrity was essential in maintaining the repository's credibility and usability.
 Table 2 shows the repository architecture, and the metadata schema utilized.
 Table 3 shows the submission screening guidelines which supported the quality assurance for the repository.